overfl0/Bulletproof-Arma-Launcher/readme.md

 Run ```kivy.bat``` inside the Kivy installation and, using the console that popped up, go to the src directory of the launcher and execute
 `python launcher.py`

+##### Fake Steam, Arma, TeamSpeak installation
+To fake Steam, Arma, TeamSpeak installation and set several other internal variables, copy ```devmode_sample.conf``` to ```devmode.conf``` and put it in the same directory as you're running the launcher from.
+Then, uncomment and/or modify its contents accordingly.

 # Running The Tests

 To run the Tests cd into the src dir and run,